 The CIC's Patron is Ken Lewis.
 Ken was a founder Member of the CIC and was very active in supporting the CIC's activities for many years.

-Newton Abbot CIC employs two part-time members of staff; a Business & Community Development Manager (Emily Farrell) and an Administrator (Faith Cummins).
+Newton Abbot CIC employs a Business & Community Development Manager (Emily Farrell) who leads on project development, applications for grant funding and project delivery.

 Newton Abbot CIC is registered with Companies House and regulated by the CIC regulator.
 To download a copy of our Memorandum and Articles click here .